The CV objective is regarded as the most important part of the CV. Get your career objective statement right with the help of our samples and guide.

 So even though in these countries the word “CV” isn’t used at all—

-A United Kingdom curriculum vitae will be very much like an American CV, both in terms of its function and form.
+A United Kingdom curriculum vitae will be very much like an American resume, both in terms of its function and form.

 You can learn the ins and outs of writing a job-winning CV from our dedicated guide.

-In other anglophone countries such as South Africa and Australia, both terms CV and CV are used interchangeably to refer to a document similar to a US CV.
+In other anglophone countries such as South Africa and Australia, both terms CV and resume are used interchangeably to refer to a document similar to a UK CV.

 Expert Hint: Check out our collection of CV writing guides for 50+ professions.
 Each guide comes with a CV example and template you can copy and adjust for your needs.